ssahadevan-mendix/aws-mendix-quickstart/README.md

 # aws-mendix-quickstart
  AWS Mendix Private Cloud Quickstart

- EKS Cluster stood up in AWS.
+ Scripted install of EKS Cluster in AWS.
- Install ingress controllers
+ Install nginx ingress controllers
- Configure Namespace
+ Configure Namespace for mendix

-# Prerequistes:
+## Prerequistes:

      aws cli
      eksctl
      kubectl

-# Note: THis has been tested on an Apple Macintosh
+## Note: This has been tested on an Apple Macintosh only

 # Configurations